fika-lang/fika/README.md

 Fika is designed for building and maintaining scalable web apps without compromising on programmer ergonomics.

 Project status: Actively developed.
-Not ready for production.
+Not ready for production use or HackerNews.

 ### Syntax